kadena-community/kadena.js/packages/libs/client-utils/src/marmalade/README.md

 ```

-### Get Bid
+## getBid

-The `getBid` function retrieves the details of a specific bid within an auction, providing information on the bidder and bid amount.
+Use `getBid` to retrieve detailed information, including the bidder and bid amount, for a specific bid placed in the context of a specific auction.

 ```typescript
 getBid(inputs): object
 ```

-#### Inputs
+### Inputs

 | Parameter      | Type                      | Description    |
 | -------------- | ------------------------- | -------------- |